Welcome to the Road Junky Festival of Creativity – you’re now booked to come.

 - some little snacks for breakfast

-- clothes, make up or costume for the carnival celebration on Saturday night the 1st of July (see below)!
+- clothes, make up or costume to dress up for the closing ceremony

 What not to bring